yahoo/blink-diff/README.md

 ####Cropping
 Images can be cropped before they are compared by using the ```cropImageA``` or ```cropImageB``` parameters.
 Single values can be left off, and the system will calculate the correct dimensions.
 However, ```x```/```y``` coordinates have priority over ```width```/```height``` as the position are usually more important than the dimensions - image will also be clipped by the system when needed.

+####Perceptual Comparison
+The perceptual comparison mode considers the perception of colors in the human brain.
+It transforms all the colors into a human perception color-space, which is quite different to the typical physical bound RGB color-space.
+There, in the perceptual color-space, the distance between colors is according to the human perception and should therefore closer resemble the differences a human would perceive seeing the images.

 ####Logging